tedydet/996-Coin/README.md

 3. test locally where possible
 4. open a pull request with a clear summary
 5. include notes on build/test status

+## Project Status

+This project is in active fork/customization state.
+Some codebase and build-system elements still reflect upstream Bitcoin PoS ancestry while chain parameters and network identity have been customized for 996-Coin.

+That means this repository should currently be treated as a development fork, not as a polished end-user release.

+## Important Note

+This project is derived from upstream Bitcoin Core / Bitcoin PoS lineage.
+As with many cryptocurrency forks, inherited naming, comments, scripts, and documentation may still exist in parts of the codebase.
+Ongoing cleanup and verification are expected parts of development.

+Do not assume all documentation, filenames, or build artifacts are fully rebranded until they have been reviewed.

 ## Security